ArkThis/AHAlodeck/doc/xattr_faq.md

     It even works on [Android (F2FS)](https://github.com/ArkThis/AHAlodeck/discussions/8).

-  * **Which filesystem(s) are we talking about?**
+# Which filesystem(s) are we talking about?

     Who can do `xattrs`?

-    * Most Linux (POSIX compliant?) filesystems, and library implementations written after 2006 (or earliest ~1995).
+  # Most Linux (POSIX compliant?) filesystems, and library implementations written after 2006 (or earliest ~1995).
-    * MacOS even includes proper xattr-support in their new filesystem APFS, and have them in HFS since back in the 90s, too.
+  # MacOS even includes proper xattr-support in their new filesystem APFS, and have them in HFS since back in the 90s, too.
-    * Windows can theoretically do something similar to `xattrs`, but most programming libraries for xattrs seem to support mostly/only Linux and MacOS.
+  # Windows can theoretically do something similar to `xattrs`, but most programming libraries for xattrs seem to support mostly/only Linux and MacOS.

     Meaning:

-    * Linux: ext4, **ZFS**, btrfs, xfs, f2fs, orangeFS, etc...
+  # Linux: ext4, ZFS, btrfs, xfs, f2fs, orangeFS, etc...
-    * MacOS: HFS, APFS
+  # MacOS: HFS, APFS

     So on Linux and MacOS, xattrs work pretty much out-of-the-box on their default filesystems.

-  * **Why did you highlight "ZFS" in the list of xattr-friendly filesystems?**
+# Why did you highlight "ZFS" in the list of xattr-friendly filesystems?

     Thanks for noticing!
     Indeed, my current favorite after testing and converting all kinds of